NordicTrack’s a great brand that’s been around for decades and they’re still one of the top providers of home fitness equipment today.

 Overall, this treadmill’s performance specs are solid, but it looks like NordicTrack is emphasizing their moving consoles more than anything else with their newer lineup.
 See full review.

-With the Commercial 1750, we immediately see several significant upgrades over the more affordable EXP 14i.
+With the Commercial 1750, we immediately see several significant upgrades over the more affordable treadmills.

 Speaking of durable, this treadmill is quite a bit heavier-duty than any of the models mentioned thus far, although it still comes with the same 300 lb weight limit.

-And this treadmill also comes with a 14″ HD touchscreen console, but unlike the consoles up above, this one can tilt and pivot for easier viewing when doing off the treadmill workouts.
+And this treadmill also comes with a 14″ HD touchscreen console, but unlike some of the consoles up above, this one can tilt and pivot for easier viewing when doing off the treadmill workouts.

 Overall, if you’ve got a little more room in the budget and are looking for a higher performing treadmill, the Commercial 1750 is a great choice.
 See full review.

 The other treadmill in the current Commercial series is the 2450 and the biggest difference between this one and the 1750 is the size of the console.